-After easing for eight years, tensions across the Taiwan Strait have resumed as a result of Beijing’s reaction to the outcome of Taiwan’s 2016 presidential election.
+After easing for eight years, tensions across the Taiwan Strait have worsened as a result of Beijing’s reaction to the outcome of Taiwan’s 2016 and 2020 presidential elections.
 Beijing has suspended most direct government-to-government discussions with Taipei and is using a variety of aid and investment efforts to deprive Taiwan of its remaining diplomatic partners.

 Beijing has also undertaken significantly escalated military activities directed at Taiwan.
 For example:

-- In 2021, 20 Chinese aircraft, including fighters, bombers, and support aircraft, conducted the largest single incursion into Taiwanese airspace.42
+- In 2022, 39 Chinese aircraft, including fighters, bombers, and support aircraft, conducted the largest single incursions into Taiwanese airspace.49

-- Chinese fighters, along with airborne early warning aircraft, have increased their exercises southwest of Taiwan, demonstrating a growing ability to conduct flexible air operations and reduced reliance on ground-based control.43
+- Chinese fighters, along with airborne early warning aircraft, have increased their exercises southwest of Taiwan, demonstrating a growing ability to conduct flexible air operations and reduced reliance on ground-based control.50

-- The PLA has also undertaken sustained joint exercises to simulate extended air operations, employing both air and naval forces, including its aircraft carriers.45
+- The PLA has undertaken sustained joint exercises to simulate extended air operations, employing both air and naval forces including its aircraft carriers.52

-These activities continued unabated and in some ways even intensified in the wake of China’s struggle with COVID-19.46
+These activities continued unabated and, in some ways, even intensified in the wake of China’s struggle with COVID-19.53

 Regardless of the state of the relationship at any given time, Chinese leaders from Deng Xiaoping and Mao Zedong to Xi Jinping have consistently emphasized the importance of ultimately reclaiming Taiwan.
 The island—along with Tibet—is the clearest example of a geographical “core interest” in Chinese policy.
 China has never renounced the use of force, and it continues to employ political warfare against Taiwan’s political and military leadership.

-For the Chinese leadership, the failure to effect unification, whether peacefully or through the use of force, would reflect fundamental political weakness in the PRC.
+For the Chinese leadership, the failure to effect unification, whether peacefully or by using force, would reflect fundamental political weakness.
 For this reason, China’s leaders cannot back away from the stance of having to unify the island with the mainland, and the island remains an essential part of the PLA’s “new historic missions,” shaping its acquisitions and military planning.

 Moreover, China’s efforts to reclaim Taiwan are not limited to overt military means.
 The “three warfares” highlight Chinese political warfare methods, including legal warfare/lawfare, public opinion warfare, and psychological warfare.
 The PRC employs such approaches to undermine both Taiwan’s will to resist and America’s willingness to support Taiwan.
 The Chinese goal would be to “win without fighting”—to take Taiwan without firing a shot or with only minimal resistance before the United States could organize an effective response.

 Escalation of Maritime and Territorial Disputes.
-Because the PRC and other countries in the region see active disputes over the East and South China Seas not as differences regarding the administration of international common spaces, but rather as matters of territorial sovereignty, there exists the threat of armed conflict between China and American allies who are also claimants, particularly Japan and the Philippines.
+The PRC and other countries in the region see active disputes over the East and South China Seas not as differences regarding the administration of international common spaces, but rather as matters of territorial sovereignty.
+As a result, there exists the threat of armed conflict between China and American allies that are also claimants, particularly Japan and the Philippines.

 Beijing prefers to accomplish its objectives quietly and through nonmilitary means.
 In both the East China Sea and the South China Sea, China has sought to exploit “gray zones,” gaining control incrementally and deterring others without resorting to the lethal use of force.
 It uses military and economic threats, bombastic language, and enforcement through legal warfare (including the employment of Chinese maritime law enforcement vessels) as well as military bullying.
 Chinese paramilitary-implemented, military-backed encroachment in support of expansive extralegal claims could lead to an unplanned armed clash.